BOGO Book Fair In The Library!

 Virginia Readers’ Choice 2015-2016

 Read at least 4 books by March 31st, 2016.

 Complete the form for each book you read.

 Join the discussion right here on the blog below this post.

-4. Come to the celebration in April, and cast your vote for the most popular book in Virginia this year!
+After reading 4 VRC books, come to the celebration in April 2016, and cast your vote for your favorite book.
+Then we wait to see which book is the most popular book in Virginia!

 We can’t wait to know your thoughts about the books!
 Let’s talk about characters, setting, connections,… Please leave a comment below and start a conversation about the VRC books!